-Under the Law of the PRC on Enterprise Income Tax (the "EIT Law") and Implementation Regulation of the EIT Law, the statutory tax rate of the Company's PRC subsidiaries is 25% from 1 January 2008 onwards.
+Under the Law of the PRC on Enterprise Income Tax (the "EIT Law") and Implementation Regulation of the EIT Law, the statutory tax rate of the Company's PRC subsidiaries is 25%.

 The provision for LAT is estimated according to the requirements set forth in the relevant PRC tax laws and regulations.
 LAT has been provided at ranges of progressive rates of the appreciation value, with certain allowable deductions.